 Roundtable discussions: Students will meet on seven occasions over the course of the summer to share meals and discuss readings with the Faith & Public Life team.
 Selected readings span literature, political philosophy, theology, and poetry, and topics that will be covered include: Christian work and calling, achievement and failure, and Christian participation in politics and secular society.

-Mentorship: Each student will be paired with a mentor to meet 2-3 times over the course of the summer.
-Mentors are hand-picked professionals in our network, who work in a sector of interest to each individual student.
+Mentorship: Each student will have the opportunity to network with 2-3 mid-career professionals over the course of the summer.
+Mentors are hand-picked professionals in our network, working in a wide range of sectors in Washington, DC.

 Contact the Initiative on Faith & Public Life team at [email protected].